nansencenter/DA-tutorials/notebooks/scripts/T5 - Multivariate Kalman filter.md

 ```

 #### Exc -- The "Gain" form of the KF
-Now, let's go back to the KF, eqns (5) and (6).
+Now, let's go back to the KF, eqns.
+(5) and (6).
 Since $\bP\supf$ and $\R$ are covariance matrices, they are symmetric-positive.
 In addition, we will assume that they are full-rank, making them SPD and invertible.

 Define the Kalman gain by:
  $$\begin{align}
     \K &= \bP\supf \ObsMod\tr \big(\ObsMod \bP\supf \ObsMod\tr + \R\big)^{-1} \,. \tag{K1}
 \end{align}$$
- * (a) Apply (C1) to eqn (5) to obtain the Kalman gain form of analysis/posterior covariance matrix:
+ * (a) Apply (C1) to eqn.
+(5) to obtain the Kalman gain form of analysis/posterior covariance matrix:
 $$\begin{align}
     \bP\supa &= [\I_{\xDim} - \K \ObsMod]\bP\supf \,. \tag{8}
 \end{align}$$